inspire-group/QUICstep-PETS/README.md

 ## Description

-This artifact contains the source code for **Evaluating connection migraton based QUIC censorship circumvention** (*Seungju Lee, Mona Wang, Watson Jia, Mingshi Wu, Henry Birge-Lee, Liang Wang, and Prateek Mittal*, PoPETS 2026).
+This artifact contains the source code for **QUICstep: Evaluating connection migraton based QUIC censorship circumvention** (*Seungju Lee, Mona Wang, Watson Jia, Mingshi Wu, Henry Birge-Lee, Liang Wang, and Prateek Mittal*, PoPETS 2026).
 QUICstep circumvents QUIC SNI censorship by selectively routing QUIC Initial and Handshake packets over a secure *handshake channel*[^1].
 This repo contains an implementation using a WireGuard channel as a handshake channel.